 6 – Less likely to get stolen

-Don’t be afraid that your recumbent bike may get stolen: First of all, it is going to be hard for the thief to sell your recumbent bike to others.
+Don’t be afraid that your recumbent bike may get stolen: First of all, it is going to be hard for the thief to sell your recumbent bike to others, the same applies to trikes.
 And he probably wouldn’t be able to ride it anyway because it is quite conspicuous!

 7 – Come in different ranges to suit everyone